getporter/porter/docs/content/plugins/types/_index.md

 localhost: environment variables, files, commands and hard-coded values.

-During bundle execution, any parameters or bundle outputs that contains sensitive data are stored into a secret store that's configured by the user.
+During bundle execution, any parameters or bundle outputs that contains sensitive data are stored into a secret store that is configured by the user.
+Credentials are never persisted, either to Porter's database or secret store, and are always retrieved just-in-time before the bundle is run.

 A secrets plugin can implement the [plugins.SecretsProtocol interface][secretstore] and resolve credentials from remote and ideally more secure locations.
 For example,